Exclusions

 What happens when my child is permanently excluded?

-When a permanent exclusion occurs, the Council must arrange suitable full-time education, for example a Pupil Referral Unit, by at least the sixth day of exclusion.
+When a permanent exclusion occurs, the Council must arrange suitable full-time education, for example within a Pupil Referral Unit, by at least the sixth day of exclusion.

 If the excluded pupil has an EHCP (Education Health Care Plan), the local authority must arrange an appropriate full-time placement in consultation with the pupil's parents.